Reviews You Can Rely On

 Many like to consider cost alongside performance no matter what your specific needs.
 We focus on performance when we score products, and we appreciate a good deal as much as anyone else.
 The price gap of water bottles can be vast; stainless steel and glass bottles will typically cost the most.
 That said, over the past few years, we have seen a growing selection of affordable bottles made of these materials.

 This year, the Iron Flask Insulated takes the prize as our go-to in terms of value, though the Nalgene Wide-Mouth remains a top consideration as well.
 The Iron Flask is attractive and lightweight, plus its straw-style lid promotes hydration more readily than a standard wide mouth.
 That said, if you aren't a fan of a straw-style lid, the Nalgene's simple and classic design is a time-tested favorite for a reason.
-Another decent option in terms of price is the Camelbak Chute Mag Renew, which is a simple, lightweight plastic bottle with a twist-off spout.
+Another decent option in terms of price is the Camelbak Chute Mag Renew, a simple, lightweight plastic bottle with a twist-off spout.

 water bottle - the iron flask insulated bottle is a great option if you're shopping...